yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/Serial_Console.rst

 === Level conversion ===

 TTL-RS-232 level conversion is a fairly common problem, so there are a number of ICs on the market that convert between these voltage levels.  [http://www.maxim-ic.com Maxim IC] has made a few handy little ICs for us to use.
-The best (IMHO) is the , or more specifically, the MAX233a, which has a higher speed capacity and uses less power.
+The best (IMHO) is the MAX3232, which can operate at different voltages depending on the capacitors in the circuit.
 This guide will tell you how to solder everything together to get a pc-compatible serial port on your OpenWrt router.

 ==== From scratch ====
 First, you need an "RS232-TTL level converter chip."
 RS232 refers to the standard defining what plugs into your computer, and TTL is a family of chips that use 0V and 0.8V as low and 2.2V and 5V as high.
 They can be purchased new (the [http://www.maxim-ic.com Maxim IC] MAX233x line is popular).
 Most vendors have large minimums, but some (e.g. [http://mouser.com/ Mouser Electronics]) sell components in small quantities.